BaseSpatialAudioEngine

 positionInfo

-The spatial position of the media player.
+Spatial position information of the media player.
 See RemoteVoicePositionInfo.

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 updateSelfPosition